leafbeetle/meta_pipeline/notebooks/pipeline.md

 - `ENV` for the name of the conda environment where we installed QIIME2
 - `FW_LEN` for the length of the forward primer
 - `RV_LEN` for the length of the reverse primer
+- `EXT` for the extension used by the fastq files (e.g., fastq.gz, fq.gz, ...)

 ```bash
 RAWDIR=<path/to/rawdata/dir>